dotku/thinkphp-english-manual/docs/05-controller/README.md

 Controller in ThinkPHP 5.0 is flexible.
 It could be used without any basic class or extend official \think\Controller class or other Controller class.

 (to be continue ...)

+> Private controller is not allow to create due to the key confilict.